-The duration of a rally is 72 hrs from the beginning of scrutineering (incl. marking and sealing) until the posting of final official classification of the rally.
-If there will be a Shakedown, 6 hrs may be added.
-In case of a Super Special Stage, 4 hrs, for a Qualifying Stage 4 hrs may be added.

-For the cup, the duration of a rally is 72 hrs for coefficient 20, 10 and 5 rallies, from the beginning of scrutineering (incl. marking and sealing) until the posting of final official classification of the Rally and two days for rallies with coefficient 2.
+The duration of a rally is 72 hours from the beginning of scrutineering (incl. marking and sealing) until the posting of final official classification of the rally.
+If there is a Shakedown, 6 hours may be added.
+In case of a Super Special Stage 4 hours may be added, and another 4 hours if there is a Qualifying Stage.
+For the Trophy, the duration of a rally is 72 hours for coefficient 4 and 3 rallies, from the beginning of scrutineering (incl. marking and sealing) until the posting of final official classification of the rally, and two days for rallies with coefficient 2.